Optional Practical Training (OPT)

 Step 1:

-Login to the SF State student center.
-Change "Preferred" email address from their SF State email account to “Other”.
+Login to online student center.
+Change "Preferred" email address from their SFSU student email account to “Other”.
 Make sure the “Other” email is a desirable email to use for SEVP Portal.

 screenshot for changing email